 Materials used in construction range from naturally occurring products to synthetic products.
-The choice of building materials is primarily based on availability and cost-effectiveness for building projects.
-The manufacture of building materials is a huge global industry and the use of building materials is typically segmented into specialty trades such as plumbing, carpentry, insulation work and roofing.
-Below is a list of materials used to build a house that combines all of the necessary aspects together in one list.
+The choice of building materials is primarily based on availability, cost-effectiveness for building projects.
+The manufacture of building materials is a huge global industry and the use of building materials is typically segmented into specialty trades such as plumbing, HVAC system, carpentry, insulation work and roofing.
+Below is a list of materials used to build a house that combines all the necessary aspects together in one list.

 List of Materials Used to Build a House